nguyensjsu/fa21-172-hidden-dragon/README.md

 ![reset](https://user-images.githubusercontent.com/54514627/144739457-d4ff74d9-533b-405c-b15f-8554905476f7.PNG)
 ![resetPass](https://user-images.githubusercontent.com/54514627/144739458-93ff753a-b107-4a91-89e5-50e2ceadc774.PNG)

--After the user logs into their account they will then see the products
+-After the user successfully logs into their account they will then see the products
 ![products](https://user-images.githubusercontent.com/54514627/144565035-4c32b747-895b-46e2-9767-87b63e93f60e.PNG)

 -After adding an item to the cart the user will be navigated to the checkout page